Difference between revisions of "Engineer Simon Takawira Muserere" - Pindula

 |+

-did His advanced level at Hippo Valley High School and was admitted to the university of Zimbabwe faculty of engineering in 1990.He graduated from the University of Zimbabwe in 1995 with an Bsc Hons Civil Engineering .Engineer Muserere Attained a Master Of Philosophy Wastewater Management from the university of Zimbabwe 2019.
+'''Simon Takawira Muserere''' did His advanced level at Hippo Valley High School and was admitted to the of Zimbabwe faculty of engineering in 1990.He graduated from the University of Zimbabwe in 1995 with an Bsc Hons Civil Engineering .Engineer Muserere Attained a Master Of Philosophy Wastewater Management from the university of Zimbabwe 2019.

 == Membership in Professional Associations ==